 For a long time this pretty region of Turkey has grown in popularity with tourists and is now a must-visit for any trip to Turkey.
 On my overland tours through Turkey I visited Cappadocia several times and it was always a pleasure to return.
-In the main town of Goreme there is a great laid back atmosphere and a big range of activities to choose from.
+In the main town of Goreme there is a great laid back atmosphere and a huge range of activities to choose from.

 The geology around Cappadocia is very unique and there are a whole range of activities to enjoy.
 For this reason I would recommend spending at least 3 days in the region, longer if you love the outdoors.

 - Visiting underground cities

 - Taking lots of epic photos!

 During a trip to Cappadocia the best place to stay is in Goreme, where there is a wide range of accommodation options.